forestgrape/coronavirus/7_social/controlling.md

 ### Outdoor Days
 Avoiding foreign and public indoor rooms.
-So either at home or being outdoors.
-Prevents aerosol transmission if care is taken in [buildings](#large-buildings) and [shops](#shops).
+Prevents aerosol transmission if care is taken in [buildings](#large-buildings), public transport and [shops](#shops).
 To prevent (the likely less relevant) droplet transmission, masks can be used for face to face talking outdoors.

 ### Home-Lock Down